flamingalien1/digital-signagecodexupdate/README.md

 ```bash
 npm run setup
 ```
-and specify the URI to your database.
+This command checks if a `.env` file exists and, if not, runs the interactive `makeconf` utility.
+Specify the URI to your database when prompted.

 4. Install dependencies and run the program